StevenCMichael/Proyek-Machine-Learning-Terapan-1/format_laporan_submission_2.md

 - Performa cenderung menurun bila data sangat sparse (banyak rating nol).

 Top 10 rekomendasi buku berdasarkan model RecommenderNet
-1. Harry Potter and the Sorcerer's Stone (Book 1)
+1. The Two Towers (The Lord of the Rings, Part 2)
-2. Harry Potter and the Goblet of Fire (Book 4)
+2. To Kill a Mockingbird
-3. Harry Potter and the Order of the Phoenix (Boo...
+3. Harry Potter and the Sorcerer's Stone (Book 1)
-4. Harry Potter and the Prisoner of Azkaban (Book 3)
+4. Harry Potter and the Goblet of Fire (Book 4)
-5. Harry Potter and the Sorcerer's Stone (Harry P...
+5. Harry Potter and the Order of the Phoenix (Book 5)
-6. To Kill a Mockingbird
+6. The Hobbit : The Enchanting Prelude to The Lord of the Rings
-7. Harry Potter and the Chamber of Secrets (Book 2)
+7. Ender's Game (Ender Wiggins Saga (Paperback))
-8. The Fellowship of the Ring (The Lord of the Ri...
+8. Harry Potter and the Chamber of Secrets (Book 2)
-9. The Hobbit : The Enchanting Prelude to The Lor...
+9. Harry Potter and the Prisoner of Azkaban (Book 3)
-10. Fahrenheit 451
+10. Harry Potter and the Sorcerer's Stone (Harry Potter (Paperback))

 2. Neural Collaborative Filtering (NCF)